RobertClayton/CV/README.md

 I am studying with Makers Academy as I am passionate about technology and love to be challenged, and have found programming to be the perfect combination of the two.

-Before Makers Academy I ran the production department in London for a Magic Circle law firm.
+Before Makers Academy I ran the London Production department for a Magic Circle law firm.

 ***
 # Projects